 Amenities are limited.
 The D does not offer a resort-style pool or spa experience, and on-property dining options are functional rather than destination-worthy.
 Guests expecting a full-service resort will feel constrained.

 Room size and finishes are also modest.
-While generally clean and updated, rooms are basic and compact compared to larger downtown resorts.
+Rooms are basic and compact compared with larger downtown resorts, with limited sound insulation and a function-first layout.

 Rooms & Accommodations